 Homeless Prevention: Provides limited financial assistance to low- and moderate-income tenants and homeowners in imminent danger of eviction or foreclosure due to temporary financial problems beyond their control.
 Funds are used to disburse payments in the forms of loans and grants to landlords and mortgage companies on behalf of eligible households in danger of homelessness.

-Office of Housing Advocacy (OHA) Performance Grants to Nonprofits: Provided operating support for nonprofit organizations developing affordable homes.
-Continuation grants were based on grantee agencies' performance.
-This program was eliminated in 2010.
+Office of Housing Advocacy (OHA) Performance Grants to Nonprofits: Provided operating support for nonprofit organizations developing affordable housing.
+Continuation grants are based on grantee agencies' performance.